 5.Dismissive docs.
 Health professionals are less likely to be proactive in discussing sexual health with older people, who, conversely, tend to have more complex needs, navigating chronic conditions and multiple medications.
 In the grand scheme of things sex and sexual health can sometimes be overlooked.

 While the challenges described above can pose a problem in the sexual health revolution, they don’t have to.
 There doesn’t have to be this awkwardness, embarrassment and stigma.
 We just need to start the conversation - and then talk some more - and then eventually everyone might feel more confident talking about their sexual health

 Tapping into this theme, one focus of FPA’s September’s Sexual Health Week was educating professionals and the public about the sexual pleasure and wellbeing as they get older.

-So don’t be afraid to speak to your doctor about sex, they have these conversations all the time and if you would like more information, there is a wealth out there – visit the FPA website via the link above, or read some of the blogs and conversations on this very site.
+So don’t be afraid to speak to your doctor about sex, they have these conversations all the time and if you would like more information, there is a wealth out there – visit the FPA website, or read some of the blogs and conversations on this very site.